-Starbucks Copycat Egg Bites are vegetarian - full of cheese, veggies and a unique blend of egg, cottage cheese and Greek yogurt.
+Starbucks Copycat Egg Bites are full of cheese, veggies and a unique blend of egg, cottage cheese and Greek yogurt.
 These bites taste oh so close to the famous Sous Vide Egg Bites available at Starbucks.
-Best of all, this recipe is easily customizable just add your family's favorite veggies.
+Best of all, they are easily customizable just add your family's favorite veggies.

 Jump to: